 Beauty And The Beast – Live On Stage

 Beauty and the Beast: Live on Stage is a Broadway-style musical.
-Beauty and the Beast Live on Stage premiered on November 22, 1991 which is the day the animated feature film Beauty and the Beast opened in theaters.
+Beauty and the Beast Live on Stage premiered on November 22, 1991, which is the day the animated feature film Beauty and the Beast opened in theatres.

-The show is so popular that you should arrive 25–35 minutes early to get a good seat.
+The show is so popular that you s2hould arrive at 25–35 minutes early to get a good seat.
 Fastpasses are also available.

 Voyage Of The Little Mermaid

 Enchants preschoolers with a glow-in-the-dark hand puppet show with live-action characters and a stage with falling rain.
-As the show closes bubbles fill the theater delighting kids of all ages.
+As the show closes bubbles fill the theatre delighting kids of all ages.

 As a stage show, the Voyage of the Little Mermaid is a must at Walt Disney World with an infant.
 In the summer months, this is a great place to cool down from the heat and try to put your little one down for a nap in the parks.
 In the spring and fall, it works as a refuge from the rain.